yusukeurakami/Neato-TX2-ROS/README.md

-First, boot the TX2 on the development board.
-It will automatically take you to the desktop of user "nvidia".
+WHen you reboot, it will automatically take you to the desktop of user "nvidia".

 In order to make new user for controlling the robot, open the terminal and use 'adduser' commmand.